hgomez/devops-incubator/docker/centos6/mygitblit/README.md

 ## Externalize Gitblit Home

-Create local directory and ensure it's available to all mygitblit will use user myarchiv (uid 1238) and need access to this repo
+Create local directory and ensure it's available to all mygitblit will use user mygitblt (uid 1238) and need access to this repo

     mkdir -p /home/henri/gitblit-data
     chmod 777 /home/henri/gitblit-data